google/syzkaller/docs/freebsd/README.md

 ## Setting up the FreeBSD VM

 It is easiest to start with a [snapshot image](http://ftp.freebsd.org/pub/FreeBSD/snapshots/VM-IMAGES/13.0-CURRENT/amd64/Latest/) of FreeBSD.
-Fetch a QCOW2 disk image for QEMU or a raw image for GCE.
+Fetch a QCOW2 disk image for QEMU or a raw image for GCE or bhyve.

 To enable KCOV on FreeBSD, a custom kernel must be compiled.
 It is easiest to do this in the VM itself.
 Use QEMU to start a VM using the downloaded image: